-- Increased frequency and severity of extreme weather events and failure to adapt to new weather patterns. - Emissions-intensive companies may face reputational risk from their inaction and continued contribution to global warming. - Failure to adapt to technological changes.
+- Increased frequency and severity of extreme weather events. - Failure to respond to required technological changes. - Emissions-intensive companies may face reputational risk from their inaction and continued contribution to global warming. - Legal cases against large businesses on their climate-related strategies and emissions.